vclsean/adultholdslistreformatter/README.txt

 6.)
 Deletes columns two ("Collection"), six ("Send to"), seven ("Date"), and eight ("Notes") and shifts remaining columns left

 7.)
+Moves call number column to the first column

+8.)
 Applies alternating row backgrounds

 An example problem you may encounter: titles that include a year or that otherwise contain numbers more than three digits long will have those numbers deleted by step 4.
 This is just one example of a problem you might encounter; there are likely others.